cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 ---
 name: Onboard New cloud.gov Engineer
-title: Checklist for Onboarding a New Engineer
+title: Engineering Checklist for Onboarding (first name here)
 about: Onboarding checklist for engineers.
 Pairs with a general onboarding checklist.
 labels: ""
 assignees: ""